AtomicSoom/Custom_Importer/Assets/CustomImporter/README.txt

 * To link a set of rules to the AssetPostProcessor you assign it in "CustomImporterLinks" which contains a slot for each asset importer type.
 	The presets will be applied automatically on import.

+* Each assets saves it's conditions, they keep their links to the preset and keeps track if it differs from it or not.
+	This is not used at the time except that an already imported assets won't be forced to the preset on each reimport.

+## TODO :

+	* Add tests based on specific types (like texture size)
+	* Add functions to reapply presets to all assets, choosing to force for all or only assets unmodified from preset.
+	* Make a better interface